-The first stage of the Commission’s consultations occurred in November and December 2017 to inform findings for the first report that was delivered to Minister of Labour, Harry Bains, in early 2018 with recommendations about the timing of increases for the general minimum wage.
+The first stage of the Commission’s consultations occurred in November and December 2017 to inform findings for the first and second reports.
+The first report was delivered to Minister of Labour, Harry Bains, in early 2018 with recommendations about the timing of increases for the general minimum wage.